michael-buschbeck/mychs-macro-magic/README.md

 - Tired of writing macros that look like the cat had an uneasy dream (again!) on your keyboard?
 - Stockholm syndrome just not working for you to keep you enchanted with that soup of brackets, braces, and strings of seemingly random dice-roll suffixes you wrote yesterday?
-- Your [sense of pride and accomplishment](https://www.reddit.com/r/MuseumOfReddit/comments/8ish3t/the_time_that_ea_got_a_sense_of_pride_and/) just not kicking in anymore like it used to after spending hours figuring out how to bully the dice engine into comparing two numbers?
+- Your [sense of pride and accomplishment](https://www.reddit.com/r/MuseumOfReddit/comments/8ish3t/the_time_that_ea_got_a_sense_of_pride_and/) not kicking in anymore like it used to after spending hours of figuring out how to bully the dice engine into comparing two numbers?

 And that distant, lingering, but unmistakable yearning, like an unscratchable itch at the back of your mind, calling softly at you as if from afar: "How easy would this be if I could just use a proper *conditional* here?", and: "How nice if I didn't have to put all this stuff into *one* line?", and: "If I could just use *one tiny* variable here, that would be so handy..."